 Visit the official Love Lettering Project website here!

-The Love Lettering Project travelled to New York City with Artery in February 2017 and pop-up events have been touring the U.S. with stops in Chicago, Boston, L.A. and Atlanta.
+The Love Lettering Project travelled to Brazil in the summer of 2018, and had events at Toronto’s Word On The Street festival and workshops through the Toronto Public Library system.
+In 2017, Love Lettering Project pop-up events toured the U.S. with stops in Chicago, Boston, L.A. and Atlanta and New York City (with Artery!).
 The Love Lettering Project was the basis for the David Suzuki Foundation’s 2016 international 30×30 campaign and launched the Art Gallery of Ontario’s Weston Family Learning Centre in Toronto.
 Lindsay has also partnered with the Toronto Public Library system, the Toronto District School Board, Tourism Toronto, the Canadian High Commission in London, England, among others.

-The Love Lettering Project has been deemed one of the 50 reasons to love Toronto by Toronto Life magazine and has been featured in international media, including The Atlantic’s CityLab, NPR, CBC Television’s The National, Global National News, CTV’s Canada AM, The Toronto Star, The Globe and Mail and CBC Radio’s Definitely Not the Opera and World Report.
+The Love Lettering Project has been deemed one of the 50 reasons to love Toronto by Toronto Life magazine and has been featured in international media, including The Atlantic’s CityLab, NPR, The Londonist, CBC Television’s The National, Global National News, CTV’s Canada AM, The Toronto Star, The Globe and Mail and CBC Radio’s World Report.
+Lindsay is also a frequent contributor to CBC Radio’s Metro Morning.
 (More press details here).

 Lindsay collaborated with the David Suzuki Foundation for their 30×30 Nature Challenge in May, and was an Artist Mentor through the tdsbCREATES program in Toronto.
 In 2015, the 11th year of the project, Lindsay helped launch Jane’s Walk, took part in 100 in 1 Days, issued in summer at the Junction Summer Solstice Festival and partnered up with the Artist Newsstand at Chester subway station and the David Suzuki Foundation.